Roscos Navideños (Christmas Pastries) Recipe

-Roscos Navideños are an exclusive Andalusian specialty that is relished in homes across southern Spain during the Christmas season.
+Roscos Navideños are an exclusive Andalusian speciality that is relished in homes across southern Spain during the Christmas season.
 You would be hard pressed to come by a recipe for this genuine delicacy.
-But never fear, our secret agents have convinced an Andalucia.com relative to smuggle this authentic, generations-old document out of the family kitchen and into our studios.
-You're welcomed to try it out - but shhhhhh, don't let anyone know where you got it!
+But never fear, our secret agents have convinced an Andalucia.com relative to smuggle this authentic, generations-old document out of the family kitchen.
+You're welcomed to try it out.

 1 liter olive oil